 Achieve Healthy Gums with Our Dental Services

 The gums are the foundation of your smile, providing support for your teeth and protecting the tooth roots.
 However, despite the importance of gum health, many adults neglect proper flossing and checkups.
 Those who don’t take care of their gums run the risk of gum and periodontal disease.
-Denver, CO residents can trust our dentists to protect their gums.
+Lakewood, CO residents can trust our Lakewood dentists to protect their gums.
 About 75 percent of adults suffer from gum disease, which can cause severe problems with your smile if left untreated.
-Colorado Advanced Dentistry offers sophisticated treatment options for gum disease, like laser gum treatment, to help you painlessly maintain a healthy smile in Denver.
+Colorado Advanced Dentistry offers sophisticated treatment options for gum disease, like laser gum treatment, to help you painlessly maintain a healthy smile in Lakewood.

 How Gum Disease Turns into Periodontal Disease